Dearest little sister,

 “We gotta git her out!”
 Stick rasped.

 The stagecoach began to rock and sway anew.
 A wave of nausea nearly upended her stomach.
-Horses whinnied, men grunted and swore, and she slid and bumped all over again.
+Horses whinnied, men grunted and heaved, and she slid and bumped all over again.
 The rig settled upright with a bone-jarring thud.

 “She’s alive!
 Thank the good heavens!”